Previous page Next page First page IORR home

 The Rolling Stones announced their new studio album "Hackney Diamonds" on September 6.
 Also, they released their new single Angry on Sep 6.
 The announcement was done with a press event at the Hackney Empire in Hackney, London UK on Wednesday Sep 6.

-Hackney Diamonds track list as of Apple Play:
+Hackney Diamonds track list:

 1. Angry